 Even with the best lifestyle, natural medicines can help you be your best now and in the future.
 Some of my favourites are Vitamin D, fish oil, probiotics, resveratrol, and curcumin (turmeric extract).
 They all have abundant research showing benefits for health.
 For patients experiencing stress and burnout, I recommend a formula called Adrenal 2.
+If depression and anxiety are an issue, our ND’s can recommend scientifically proven natural approaches for treatment.
 For people concerned about their immune resilience, our herbal formula of Elderberry and Astragalus is generally safe for long-term use.

 Reach out to others

 Is there someone in your expanded circle who might need a call?
 Hearing a human voice these days can mean the world to someone else, and it always feels good to help others.
 While awkward at first, using video calls can create a sense of connection almost as good as the real thing.
 Or maybe let the people in your circle know that you could use some support?
 Have some time that could be used for volunteer work?
 Search online for COVID friendly opportunities.

 Seek professional support